spacetelescope/stsynphot_refactor/docs/stsynphot/appendixc.rst

 Appendix C: TMG, TMC, and TMT Files
 ===================================

-.. note:: This is currently only available for HST.
+.. note:: This is currently not yet available for JWST.

 **stsynphot** computes the combined throughput for an :ref:`observing mode <stsynphot-obsmode>` (``obsmode``) with the